 There are various schools or types of psychotherapy and a combination of these is applied as per the needs and personality of each client:

-Rational Emotive Behavior Therapy (REBT)
+Rational Emotive Behavior Therapy (REBT) / Cognitive Behaviour Therapy (CBT)

 Our thoughts determine who we are.
 What we think about ourselves, about other people and about our world will affect how we feel about the same.
 How we feel about a particular thing also in turn affects what we think about it.
 Behavior is also similarly connected to our thoughts and emotions.
 So while positive and logical thinking can be a great asset, negative or insensible thought patterns can be highly maladaptive.
 REBT focuses on challenging and altering irrational thoughts which lead to negative emotions and dysfunctional behavior.
 It is a comprehensive approach dealing with thoughts, emotions and behavior to bring about holistic change, growth and development.